-All questions are required for currently contracted Applicants and new entrant Applicants.
+All questions required for required for currently contracted Individual and CCSB Marketplace Applicants for Quarterly submissions.
+All questions required for new entrant Applicants for any Quarterly submission.

-- 10.1 Is Applicant able to populate and submit SERFF templates in an accurate, appropriate, and timely fashion at Exchange request for:
+10.1 Is Applicant able to populate and submit SERFF templates in an accurate, appropriate, and timely fashion at Exchange request for:

-- Rates,
+- Rates

-- Service Area,
+- Service Area

-- Benefit Plan Designs,
+- Benefit Plan Designs

-- Network,
+- Network

-- Prescription Drug,
+- Prescription Drug

-- Plan ID Crosswalk.
+- Plan ID Crosswalk

-- 1: Yes, confirmed
+- 1: Yes, confirmed,

 - 2: No, not confirmed

 - 10.2 Applicant confirms that it will submit and upload corrections to SERFF within three (3) business days of notification by the Exchange, adjusted for any SERFF downtime.
 Applicant must adhere to amendment language specifications when any item is corrected in SERFF.

-- 1: Yes, confirmed
+- 1: Yes, confirmed,

 - 2: No, not confirmed

 - 10.3 Applicant may not make any changes to its SERFF templates once submitted to the Exchange without providing prior written notice to the Exchange and only if the Exchange agrees in writing with the proposed changes.